-Some of the world’s leading thinkers and decision-makers have endorsed the Barometer
+Some of the world’s leading thinkers and decision-makers endorse The Monthly Barometer.

 “In just a few minutes, the Monthly Barometer gives us an original, intelligent, informed and creative vision of the world.
 It helps us to decipher the current challenges, and to respond to them.”